FAQ: What you need to know about Summer Sessions

 A. Yes, students registering for summer session classes can live on-campus in Alliance Hall.
 This is a traditional residence hall, recently renovated to enhance this high-rise environment.
 A newly renovated kitchen on the 12th floor will prove to be an ideal place to prepare or share a meal with members of the Alliance Hall community, with a view overlooking Hofstra’s campus and surrounding community.
 All rooms in Alliance Hall have new state-of-the-art furniture to maximize your comfort while residing on campus.
 The building is staffed 24 hours a day by resident security representatives and RAs are on duty each evening from 6 p.m. to 8 a.m. the following morning.
 Rooms are furnished with a bed, mattress, desk, desk chair, desk light, and wardrobe/closet.
 Residence hall accommodations also include access to Hofstra’s computer network, cable, and local telephone access.
 Alliance is air-conditioned to ensure your comfort while residing on campus this summer.

 Q. How do I apply for summer housing?

 A. To apply for on-campus housing, please visit the Office of Residential Life website for detailed instructions on accessing the summer housing application and payment information.
 Assignments are made on a date-received basis with priority given to students enrolled in classes, returning Hofstra resident students and those students required to reside on campus.
 (Roommate requests are considered only when both applications are sent together.)
 Housing may be available for visiting students.

 Q. Is financial aid available for the summer?

 A. Loans are available to eligible students for the summer attending at least half-time.
 Some alternative loan programs are also available.
-Pell grants may be available to students graduating in August or December 2013.
+Pell grants may be available to eligible students.
 Contact the Office of Student Financial Services for more information.
 If you attend another institution, please check with your financial aid office.